Strophox/mazing/README.md

 Run `playground.py` directly to try stuff out on the command line!
 (I put some small effort into making this usable, too)

-*Direct usage.*
-I tried adding [Google-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings to everything, so `help(mazing)` should yield sensible information, *c.f. code examples in last section.*
+I tried adding [Google-style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) docstrings to everything, so `help()` should yield sensible information for usage of any script/module (c.f. code examples in last section).

 ## What can it do?